ppgmg/spark-n-spell-1/README.md

 - at the prompt, run:  `python symspell_python.py`
 - type in the word to be corrected at the interactive prompt

+(b) Run our Spark program to correct *individual* words.

+- download *word_correct_spark.py* to your local directory (you should have Spark 1.5.0 installed, and you must be able to call spark-submit from that directory)
+- if not already done, download the dictionary file *big.txt* from one of sources listed above
+- at the prompt, run:  `spark-submit word_correct_spark.py -w "<word to correct>"`
+    - e.g. `spark-submit word_correct_spark.py -w "cvhicken"`

-(b) Run our word-level Spark document checker.
+(c) Run our word-level Spark document checker.

 Note this will be fairly slow as the current version internally generates all possible suggestions for each word in the test document.
 For a faster document checker, please run one of the context-level spellcheckers below.